top of page

 "Exceptions were a hoot -- even some managers.
 In fairness, some, writer included, messed up only as the sometimes squirrelly owner directives, bickering internal politics, and/or job burnout finally took their toll.

-"Others seemed misplaced all along."
+"But others seemed misplaced all along."

 "They can't actually expect anyone to